ASIN, UPC, ISBN number – The Quick and Easy Explanation.

 ISBN Number for Books

-The International Standard Book Number, also called an ISBN number, is a unique commercial book identifier barcode.
+The International Standard Book Number, also called an ISBN number, is a unique commercial book identifier.
 Do not confuse it with an ASIN.
-Each ISBN number identifies a book.
-Therefore, if a book is for sale as an ebook and a soft cover, then you will need two ISBN numbers.
+Each ISBN identifies a book.
+Therefore, if a book is for sale as an ebook and a soft cover, then you will need two ISBNs.
 The ISBN has 13 digits.
-Any ISBN number bought before January 1, 2007 has 10 digits.
+Any ISBN bought before January 1, 2007 has 10 digits.

 The ISBN is necessary to buy a barcode, so clerks can scan the book in bookstores and purchase books for the bookstore, through the database.
 The barcode is printed on the back cover, in the lower right hand corner, and a sample of an ISBN barcode made specifically for a book is in the image above.